48 Stories & Case Studies of Successful Bloggers

 In this week’s episode, we’re catching up with the 6-figure houseplant blogger, Raffaele Di Lallo of .
 You might remember Raffaele from a we did last year with the help of Matt Giovanisci from Money Lab.
 At that time, Raffaele was generating over 300,000 pageviews per month, which translated into around $10k in income, mostly from display ads and a little slice of affiliate commissions as well.
 The biggest change since I last spoke to Raffaele is that he’s been able to leave his day job and now works on his blog full-time.
 In this episode, we focus on that core of the business and what made that possible: creating SEO-friendly content and monetizing it on autopilot with ads.
 Tune in to The Side Hustle Show interview to hear: how Raffaele’s business has changed from last year some of his best tips for optimizing content for higher ad RPMs how Raffaele has doubled down on what’s driving the most revenue

-Raffaele Di Lallo (from Cleveland, Ohio, United States) started Ohio Tropics almost 6 years ago.
+Raffaele Di Lallo (from Cleveland, Ohio, United States) started Ohio Tropics over 6 years ago.

 Raffaele Di Lallo is the founder of the houseplant blog website Ohio Tropicswhich he started around five years ago in 2017.